thegetty/quire-docs/content/documentation/zooming-images.md

 The `info.json` file is [a required component of all IIIF images](https://iiif.io/api/image/3.0/#5-image-information) and includes basic information about the full image and the availability of image tiles at different zoom levels.

 If you are working with your own institution’s IIIF repository, your digital department will be able to help you identify the `info.json` URLs you need.

+If you are working with other, open IIIF repositories, more often than not you will find a URL to the IIIF `manifest.json` file, rather than an `info.json` file.
+For instance the Art Institute of Chicago has the [IIIF Manifest URL available in plain text](https://www.artic.edu/artworks/14586/the-poet-s-garden#h-iiif-manifest) on every page of its collection where IIIF is available.
+The Getty Museum instead includes [a IIIF logo on the artwork page](https://www.getty.edu/art/collection/objects/826/vincent-van-gogh-irises-dutch-1889/#iiif_logo), from which you can extract the `manifest.json` URL which appears at the end of the URL when you click.

-If you are working with other, open IIIF repositories, you may need to do some digging to find the right URLs.
-Oftentimes, institutions will provide public access to the IIIF `manifest.json` file for a given object in their collection.
-This is a more fullsome IIIF document that includes much more information about the image and the resources available.
+The `manifest.json` file is a more fullsome IIIF document that includes much more information about the image and the resources available.
 Within that `manifest.json` file however, you can look under `sequences[0].canvases[0].images[0].resource.service.@id`.
 The URL in the `@id` field, when appended with `/info.json`, will be what you need to add the image to your Quire project.

 In this example `manifest.json` file, the URL in the last `@id` field is what we’re looking for.